 Include visual content

 Visual content plays a major role along the path to purchase.
 Entice customers with a visual delight by showing high-impact visuals of the product.
-Video has eight times more engagement than text based content, so making sure that video is in the content strategy is vital.
+According to a study by Insivia, video has eight times more engagement than text-based content, so making sure that video is in the content strategy is vital for B2B marketing and SAAS marketing success.

 Leading brands are working hard to optimise their marketing around their prospective customer’s path to purchase.
-Brands often lack insight around their customer’s path to purchase, which can harm sales performance (especially in highly considered markets such as auto).
-It is important that brands ask relevant questions and connect with digital consumers in new ways.
+Brands often lack insight around their customer’s path to purchase, which can harm sales performance (especially in highly considered markets such as auto and B2B marketing).
+It is crucial that brands ask relevant questions and connect with digital consumers in innovative ways.
 Consider thinking beyond mass marketing and embrace various touchpoint opportunities.

-An audit of how, when and where consumers encounter and engage with a brand is a good way to see how the path to purchase is performing.
-Consider these questions:
+An audit of how, when, and where consumers encounter and engage with a brand is a brilliant way to assess the path to purchase performance.
+Ponder these questions:

 - Where did consumers first encounter the brand?
 What were the consumers’ first impressions?